microsoft/Project-Yellowstone-Documentation/business-central/finance/finance-kpi-page.md

 ms.custom: bap-template
 ---

-# KPIs in Finance App
+# KPIs in the Finance App

 ## Overview